 - Unicorn: The mythological "horse with a horn," although many different descriptions of them exist.
-Usually pure, gentle and noble, although subversions do exist.
-Being able to draw a unicorn's attention is generally a Virgin Power.
-Strongly associated with chastity, and often a motif for young girls.
+Usually pure, gentle and noble, but there are exceptions.
+Being able to draw a unicorn's attention is generally a Virgin Power because they are strongly associated with chastity, and often a motif for young girls.

-- Wolves: While the wolf's image has been getting better in recent times, increasingly being seen as a "spirit of the wild," people can't quite get over "Little Red Riding Hood".
+- Wolves: Initially they were savage monsters that attack travelers and devour live stock and while the wolf's image has been getting better in modern times, increasingly being seen as a "spirit of the wild," people can't quite get over The Big Bad Wolf.
 While the wolf is an animal motif at the same time, the wolf as a threat to young girls/ sexual predator seems to have its roots in the fairy tale.

 - In Germanic countries, the wolf is (or was historically) the equivalent of the Devil - they even have an expression about them that's interchangable with "Speak of the Devil".

 - Revolutionary Girl Utena uses a Fairytale Motif (the romance fairytale of the Prince as male love interest saving the Princess) for major drama.
 Gender roles in fairy tales are throughy played with and explored.